 Who has the fastest internet upload and download speeds

-The internet speed you need depends heavily on your online activities and how many internet users you have at home.
+The internet provider you need depends heavily on your online activities and how many internet users you have at home.

 As you think about what activities you use the internet for at home, you may decide that having fast upload speeds is more important than download speeds.
 You may find that you don’t really need fast upload speeds and just want fast download speeds that can handle streaming on multiple devices.